-Resource’s Day-Ahead Market Schedule in the same Trading Hour; and
+Resource’s Day-Ahead Market Schedule in the same Trading Hour;

+(v) RUC Availability Bids; and

+(vi) Imbalance Reserves Bids

-(v) RUC Availability BidsA Scheduling Coordinator for a Demand Response Provider representing a Proxy Demand Resource may Self-Provide Ancillary Services for which it is certified.
+A Scheduling Coordinator for a Demand Response Provider representing a Proxy Demand Resource may Self-Provide Ancillary Services for which it is certified.
 The Demand Response Provider's Demand Response Services for Proxy Demand Resources will be bid separately and independently from the LSE's underlying Demand Bid.

 30.6.1.1 Bidding and Scheduling of PDRs in the Real-Time Market